margostino/amplifix/README.md

 Under the wood the toolkit needs to underderstand the source, the type of metric and the values required.

 **IMPORTANT:** This project is an experiment and it is in continuous progress, adding, changing features and evaluating performance and new functionalities.
-Once this toolkit is stable, and with a bounded scope, the firt version will be properly relesed and documented.
+Once this toolkit is stable, and with a bounded scope, the first version will be properly released and documented.
 So it should not be used in Production environments.

 There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need.